getify/Functional-Light-JS/manuscript/ch7.md

 In places where I want to allow reassignment but restrict its surface area, closures are a more convenient and flexible form than objects.
 In places where I want no reassignment, a frozen object is a lot more convenient than repeating `const` declarations all over my function.

 Many FPers take a hard-line stance on reassignment: it shouldn't be used.
 They will tend to use `const` to make all closure variables read-only, and they'll use `Object.freeze(..)` or full immutable data structures to prevent property reassignment.
-Moreover, they'll try to reduce the amount of explicitly declared/tracked variables and properties wherever possible, perferring value transfer -- function chains, `return` value passed as argument, etc -- instead of intermediate value storage.
+Moreover, they'll try to reduce the amount of explicitly declared/tracked variables and properties wherever possible, preferring value transfer -- function chains, `return` value passed as argument, etc. -- instead of intermediate value storage.

-This book is about "functional light" programming in JavaScript, and this is one of those cases where I diverge from the core FP crowd.
+This book is about "Functional-Light" programming in JavaScript, and this is one of those cases where I diverge from the core FP crowd.

-I think variable reassignment can be quite useful and, when used approriately, quite readable in its explicitness.
+I think variable reassignment can be quite useful, and when used appropriately, quite readable in its explicitness.
 It's certainly been my experience that debugging is a lot easier when you can insert a `debugger` or breakpoint, or track a watch expression.

 ### Cloning State